-The Reverse Toxic Apple Scolymia is a bright red scoly, but then there's the toxic neon green radial bands bleeding out of the cup, saucer, flat or dome shaped variations of the Scolymia coral.
+The Ultra Reverse Toxic Apple Scolymia is a bright red scoly, but then there's the toxic neon green thick radial bands bleeding out of the cup, saucer, flat or dome shaped variations of the Scolymia coral.
 Scolymia are some of the most beautiful corals on Earth.
 Where else do you see the colors and patterns of a scoly?
 The best specimens dazzle like gems of the sea.
 Reef keepers are rightfully attracted to the beauty of the Scolymia australis; There are few (if any) corals that can challenge a Scoly's color palette and patterns.
 Aquarist's have demonstrated ongoing willingness to pay beau coup dollars for the top specimens.

 Difficulty A hardy and easy to care for coral making it a good beginner coral.

 Aggressiveness Not an aggressive coral, they still must be provided with a good amount of space between itself and any other corals because they expand to over twice their size during the day.

 It requires slow to medium at most water flow.

 It requires moderate lighting (PAR 100-150).
 T5's, Metal Halides, or LED's can all grow Scolymia corals when the proper PAR levels are provided.
 We recommend a 14-20K color spectrum for best coloration.